-Program Educational Objectives for Biomedical
+Program Educational Objectives

 Graduates of the Biomedical Engineering Program of the UH Cullen College of Engineering obtain employment in a wide variety of biomedical engineering fields.
 Many further their education to pursue careers in research, medicine, business, law, or other areas.
 Regardless of the career path they choose, we believe that an education in biomedical engineering will prepare them for a productive professional experience, and we strive to provide them with the technical, team-working, communication, and professional skills necessary for success.
-Accordingly, we have established the following Program Educational Objectives.
+Accordingly, we have established the following Program Educational Objectives:

-- Our graduates will meet or exceed the expectations of their employers in the biomedical engineering workplace or other professional careers of their choosing.
+- Our graduates will meet or exceed the expectations of their employers in the biomedical engineering workplace or in other professional careers of their choosing.

 - Our graduates will engage in self-development activities that will allow them to adapt to evolving technical challenges and changing career opportunities.

 Students in the UH Biomedical Engineering Program are expected to attain:

 - an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics

 - an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors

 - an ability to communicate effectively with a range of audiences